Xilinx/open-amp/apps/machine/microblaze_generic/README.md

 with RPMSG_NO_IPI flag.

 * build the libmetal library on your host as follows:
-  * Create your on cmake toolchain file to compile libmetal for your generic (baremetal) platform.
+  * Create your own cmake toolchain file to compile libmetal for your generic (baremetal) platform.
 Here is an example toolchain file:

     ```